Welcome to django-helpdesk’s documentation!¶

 django-helpdesk is released under the BSD license, however it packages 3rd party applications which may be using a different license.
 More details can be found in the License documentation.

 - An existing working Django project with database etc. If you cannot log into the Admin, you won’t get this product working!
-This means you must run syncdb before you add
+This means you must run migrate before you add